tarifsanto/sysadmin/Knowledgebase/ActiveDirectory/AD-Notes.md

 - Install Active Directory Domain Services with AD DS -> Done!
 - After restart check and change DNS Setting: Only DNS Server IP would be the Server IP itself -> Done!
 -

+# Hardening AD

+1. Disable Printer Spooler Service if not required: Open Services -> Disable "printer spooler"
+2. Change the default Password Policy (8 Character long, no later than 3 years): https://activedirectorypro.com/how-to-configure-a-domain-password-policy/
+   Apply Microsoft Security Baseline ADImport PS to Import the required GPO.
+The Link them to the Domain Controller and unlink the default domain policy, then gpupdate and take a look again
+3.